coinbase/coinbase-wallet-sdk/README.md

 ### Use EIP-1102 to obtain authorization and get Ethereum accounts

-Invoking EIP-1102 will show a QR code dialog if the user's mobile wallet is not already connected to their browser.
+Invoking EIP-1102 will show a QR code dialog if the user's mobile wallet is not already connected to your app.
 The following code should run in response to a user-initiated action such as clicking a button to ensure the pop up is not blocked by the browser.

 ```typescript